Skip to content

 • Temperature Control

 During the hair transplant you should not feel pain following your initial local anaesthetic injections.
 Once the procedure starts you will feel the hair transplant surgeons lightly touching your scalp.
-Together with calming music and aromatherapy, you may find you fall asleep.
+Together with calming music you may find you fall asleep.

 If you stay awake during the procedure you are kept as comfortable as possible with your choice of entertainment.
 This includes music, podcasts, TV, films and more.